praekeltfoundation/vumi2/docs/transports/smpp.rst

 - Support receiver and transmitter binds, not just transceiver.
 - Better config for processors
-- Outbound messages: support multipart and USSD
+- Outbound messages: support USSD
 - Support inbound SMPP commands for inbound messages and delivery reports
 - Support all other SMPP inbound commands
 - Timeout for binding